Orokh/data_engineer_notes/machine learning.md

 Unsupervised

-Explore paterns in the data by clustering data into cluster
+Explore paterns in the data by grouping data into cluster

 Utility: get insights from clustering with statistics analysis to identify what's special about each cluster